zama-ai/concrete/docs/getting-started/compatibility.md

 ### Control flow constraints.

 Some Python control flow statements are not supported.
-For example, you cannot have an `if` statement or a `while` statement for which the condition depends on an encrypted value.
+You cannot have an `if` statement or a `while` statement for which the condition depends on an encrypted value.
 However, such statements are supported with constant values (e.g., `for i in range(SOME_CONSTANT)`, `if os.environ.get("SOME_FEATURE") == "ON":`).

 ### Type constraints.

-Another constraint is that you cannot have floating-point inputs or floating-point outputs.
+You cannot have floating-point inputs or floating-point outputs.
 You can have floating-point intermediate values as long as they can be converted to an integer Table Lookup (e.g., `(60 * np.sin(x)).astype(np.int64)`).

 ### Bit width constraints.